tanner-rig/react-image-ranks-animation/README.md

-**This app show a react app for swapping pictures on a page using an animation.
+**This app shows an animation for swapping pictures used for a top 3 ranking.
 **
 ## Use on localhost: ##
 1. npm install